Property Division Attorney in Media, PA

 Therefore, how and when your home was acquired can often determine who gets to keep it.
 Simply because you leave the home for safety or practicality does not mean that you have forfeited your claim to it.
 Although many people believe this would be abandonment, that is not the case.
 A spouse who owned the home individually before the marriage likely keeps the home but may owe the other spouse the value of any appreciation that occurred during the marriage.
 If the house was jointly acquired during the marriage, the distribution of the property is less clear.
 Therefore, a lawyer to advocate on your behalf may be essential.

-Contact our Media, PA family law firm for property division advice
+Contact our Media, PA property division attorneys for advice on family matters

 Equitable division of property is an extremely complex area where the judge’s discretion can often feel unfair.
 The Varga Law Offices has helped numerous Pennsylvanians who are going through a divorce to retain the property they earned.
 Call us today at 610.892.9909 or contact us online.
 Our office is conveniently located near the county courthouse and is open from Monday through Friday from 8:30 a.m. until 5:00 p.m., with alternate hours available by appointment.